 The Suntech Field Master 39 was the first 3-position zoom rod sold in the US.
 When I first ordered the Field Master 39 (back in 2012) I had been looking for a rod that had all the sensitivity and feel you get from a rod that doesn't have a cork grip, but also had bend characteristics that placed it squarely in the middle of the "tenkara rod" range.
 The Field Master 39 did that, and did that at three different lengths!
 I couldn't have asked for more.

-I would bet that all of the people who purchased Field Masters in the early years used them exclusively for tenkara fishing rather than keiryu fishing, though.
-Of course, many if not most also fished bead head flies, which the Field Master does quite well.
+I would bet that all of the people who purchased Field Masters in the early years used them exclusively for tenkara fishing rather than bait fishing, though.
+Of course, many if not most also fished bead head flies, which is something the Field Master does quite well.

-It fishes bead heads well because fishing bead heads, particularly heavy bead heads, is really pretty similar to keiryu fishing, which is done with split shot and dead drifts.
+It fishes bead heads well because fishing bead heads, particularly heavy bead heads, is essentially keiryu fishing, which is done with split shot and dead drifts.
 And although the Field Masters do quite well with a size 4 tenkara line, they really are better at keiryu fishing than they are at tenkara fishing.
 However, they are still better at fishing bead head nymphs than the average tenkara rod.

 Rods don't feel tip heavy when casting two handed, and the extra length provides substantially more inertia, making the rod slower and giving you a lot of tactile feedback.
 Whereas I fished the Field Master 39 and 44 at all three lengths, I have fished the 53 at full extension most of the time.